Cyclopropanone: Preparation

-Structure and bonding
+Structure

 The C3O atoms are coplanar.
 As deduced from the microwave spectrum, the H2C-CH2 bond length of 157.5 pm is unusually long.
 By contrast, the C-C bond lengths in cyclopropane are 151 pm.
 The C=O bond length of 119 pm is short compared to the 123 pm bond length in acetone.

 The value of νC=O in the infrared spectrum is near 1815 cm−1, ca. 70 cm−1 higher than values for a typical ketone.

 Derivatives

 Cyclopropanones are intermediates in the Favorskii rearrangement with cyclic ketones where carboxylic acid formation is accompanied by ring-contraction.

 Cyclopropanones react as 1,3-dipoles in cycloadditions for instance with cyclic dienes such as furan.
 An oxyallyl intermediate or valence tautomer (formed by cleavage of the C2-C3 bond) is suggested as the active intermediate or even a biradical structure (compare to the related trimethylenemethane).

 Other reactions of cyclopropanones take place through this intermediate.
 For instance enantiopure (+)-trans-2,3-di-tert-butylcyclopropanone racemizes when heated to 80 °C.

 An oxyallyl intermediate is also proposed in the photochemical conversion of a 3,5-dihydro-4H-pyrazole-4-one with expulsion of nitrogen to an indane:

 In this reaction oxyallyl intermediate A, in chemical equilibrium with cyclopropanone B attacks the phenyl ring through its carbocation forming a transient 1,3-cyclohexadiene C (with UV trace similar to isotoluene) followed by rearomatization.
 The energy difference between A and B is 5 to 7 kcal/mol (21 to 29 kJ/mol).